-Peristeronas is a mountainous picturesque village bordered by one side by Paphos Forest, approx. 48 kms away from Paphos International Airport or 10 minutes drive from the Polis town.
+Peristeronas is a mountainous picturesque village bordered by one side by the majestic Paphos Forest, approx. 48 km away from Paphos International Airport and 10 minutes drive from Polis town.

-The countryside around Peristeronas remains virgin and the hills are scattered with olive trees, vines, wild flowers, fruit trees and herbs.
+The countryside around Peristeronas remains virgin and verdant, the hills scattered with olive trees, vines, wildflowers, fruit trees and herbs.

-The views from this traditional village are amazing with the Evretou Dam glistening in front of you and the Akamas peninsula stretching out, behind it, at a 500 meters above the sea level.
+The views from this traditional village are amazing with the Evretou Dam glistening in front of you and the Akamas peninsula stretching out, behind it, at 500 meters above sea level.

-The name Peristerona came out from the Greek word: “peristeri” which means pigeon, as in bygone years thousands of these birds were nestling in the nearby Atichoulli Gorge (Eagles gorge).
+The name Peristerona came out from the Greek word: “Peristeri” which means pigeon, as in bygone years thousands of these birds nested in the nearby Atichoulli Gorge (Eagles gorge).

-Approaching the village the magnificent building housing Byzantine Museum of Arsinoe can not be missed as well as the church of St. Mamas, built on 1911.
+Approaching the village the magnificent building housing the Byzantine Museum of Arsinoe can not be missed as well as the church of St. Mamas, built in 1911.

-Walking down the winding and narrow streets someone can see restored stone houses mingling with crumbling ruins and buildings abandoned, by locals who emigrated to South Africa when the local economy declined.
+Walking down the winding and narrow streets you will see carefully restored stone houses interwoven with crumbling ruins and buildings abandoned over time, by locals who emigrated to South Africa when the local economy declined.

 Peristeronas is a quiet resort and nightlife is limited although a few bars are spreaded in the area.